Magnus167/jarPhys/README.md

    You can do this by clicking on the embedded link above (or [click here](https://www.github.com/Magnus167/jarPhys/releases/download/jarPhys-simple-installer/jarPhys-simple-installer.py)), or downloading the latest release from Releases section.

-2. Run jarPhys-simple-installer.py; Do this by running `python jarPhys-simple-installer.py` on your terminal in the same directory.
-(Don't worry, the file's are installed within a nested folder :) ).
-This should launch a command line installer right away.
-Follow the installation instructions.
+2. Run jarPhys-simple-installer.py; This should launch a command line installer right away.
+Follow the installation instructions. (if it doesn't, try running the installer from command line)
 3. Et voila!
 Enjoy :D
 4. **Optional** (*recommended*) : [Buy me coffee!](https://www.buymeacoffee.com/pt420)